24/7 Emergency Services Available

 To prevent electrical fires:

-• Hire a professional electrician for annual inspections of your property’s electrical systems.
+• Hire a professional electrician for annual inspections of your property’s electrical systems

 To prevent heating fires:

-• Keep flammable materials at least 3 feet away from heating devices.
+• Keep flammable materials at least 3 feet away from heating devices

-• Regularly clean chimneys and heating systems.
+• Regularly clean chimneys and heating systems

-• Never leave portable heaters unattended.
+• Never leave portable heaters unattended

 Smoking has long been a common cause of fires.
 Smoking-related fires are often fatal, igniting when residents fall asleep while smoking in bed or on a couch.
 Improper disposal of cigarette butts and unattended cigars is a common source of such accidents.
 Mattresses and sofas are highly flammable, and all it takes is a single stray ember.

-How to prevent smoking fires:
+Here's how you can prevent smoking fires:

-• Always smoke outside, away from flammable materials.
+• Always smoke outside, away from flammable materials

-• Fully extinguish cigarette butts in a sturdy ashtray and dispose of them responsibly.
+• Fully extinguish cigarette butts in a sturdy ashtray and dispose of them responsibly

-• Never smoke when feeling drowsy or in your bed.
+• Never smoke when feeling drowsy or in your bed

-• Regularly declutter your home and dispose of items responsibly.
+• Regularly declutter your home and dispose of items responsibly

 Careless actions, ignoring fire safety, or failing to follow regulations can unintentionally cause fires.
 Some common examples of this include disregarding safety protocols and misusing electrical equipment.